tigstep/visitor_count/README.md

 # visitor_count
-A sample Spark exercise to count the visitors based on given conditions.
+A sample Spark exercise to count the visitors, based on given conditions.

 # how to run
 <ol>